-- 5 most frequently experienced - 1.
-15.5% -Moving residence - 1.
+5 most frequently experienced

+- 1. 15.5% -Moving residence - 1.
 9.0% -Serious illness of close relative or friend - 2.
 8.8% Serious problem with close friend, neighbor or relative - 1.
 8.5% Serious illness or injury to self - 1.
 8.3% -Death of close family friend or other relative

-- 46.3%- Experienced one or more significant life events in the previous 12 months - 17.4% Experienced two or more - Logistic regression analysis - one or more life events in the previous 12 months added significantly to the classification of psychiatric disorder - Odds ratio for affective disorder given exposure to one or more life events was 2.23
+- 46.3%- Experienced one or more significant life events in the previous 12 months - One or more life events in the previous 12 months added significantly to the classification of psychiatric disorder - One or more life event in this study contributed 2.23 x to the development of an affective disorder.